 hybrid cloud maintains redundancy with the help of public and private space.
 However, this approach requires the same server on several private and public storage that is being utilized.
 Scalable Multi-Cloud

-The scalable multi-cloud architecture allows the business to host an app on the private space but scale it to the public space whenever additional resources are required.
+multi-cloud architecture allows the business to host an app on the private space but scale it to the public space whenever additional resources are required.
+Failover Multi-Cloud

 Many businesses acquire two cloud computing services.
 Same server and scripts are replicated and launched on the data centre partition of both the